m2osw/advgetopt/README.md

 were so many warnings that I just turn them all off.
 The worst is certainly the Gimp and I still get warnings when loading certain images.
 Hopefully you can reuse those aliases too.

+# Dependencies

+See debian/control for the latest.
+Here are the dependencies as of December 2021:

+    cmake
+    cppthread-dev
+    debhelper
+    doxygen
+    graphviz
+    libboost-dev
+    libexcept-dev
+    libutf8-dev
+    snapcatch2
+    snapcmakemodules
+    snapdev

+Non-system dependencies can all be found in our m2osw Organization.

 # License